 Implant-retained crowns are the latest development in restorative dentistry.
 They are crowns that are securely attached to the implant abutment, which is attached to the implant and is designed to replace a patient's missing tooth.
-As a replacement for a natural tooth, an implant-retained crown is the closest that Plano, TX aesthetic restorative dentists, Dr. Ron Bosher and Dr. Timothy Nguyen, can provide their patients with a natural feeling and looking tooth.
+As a replacement for a natural tooth, an implant-retained crown is the closest that Plano, TX aesthetic restorative dentists, Dr. Ron Bosher and Dr. Tim Nguyen, can provide their patients with a natural feeling and looking tooth.
 They makes every effort to match the color of the crown to the patient’s natural teeth.
 With the latest advances in dental technology, dentists can provide patients with stunning aesthetic results using this procedure.

 Implant-Retained Crowns Reviews

 "I got the impressions for my 2nd. crown implant.
 Nothing faster, more precise or more efficient than the CAD procedure they use and in a fraction of the time .
 My oral surgeon said the first implant by Dr. Bosher is BEAUTIFUL.
 Here goes my second!
 Dr. Bosher has incredible skill and knowledge with a fabulous staff.
 Always a great experience.
 I felt I had no help or hope until he became my dentist.
 My health condition is "complicated" and I was able to receive restoration afterall with Dr. Bosher's care.
 THANK YOU isn't enough but it's all I have."- W.E. / Citysearch / Mar 18, 2014